Kohkitos/sql-data-base-building/README.md

 ## 2-Data Exploration 🔍

-### a.
-Actor

-The `actor` table is really simple: it has the name and last name of the actors, their id and the `last_update` column which will probably be the last day that particular actor was updated for whatever reason.

-All ids are unique so there's probably not much cleaning to be done.
-My first thought is that `last_update` will not be that useful so I may have to drop it, but we'll see.

-### b.
-Categoty

-`Category` is really clean, probably some column names might be changed but that's it.

-### c.
-Film

-Opposite to the previous two, `film` has `original_language_id` full of nulls and `language_id` full of repeated values, we may have to drop them later.

-I think `last_update` refers to the last time that movie was rented, thus `rental_duration` for how many (days?
-Months?) that movie was rented; could also mean for how much time it can be rented.
-I also wanted to check if `rental_duration` is correlated to `rental_rating` but with a 0.03 correlation value it seems that they are not.

-### d.
-Inventory

-No nulls, no repeated ids, clean.
-This has the ids of the store it was and the film, as wells as another `last_update` column.
-I have a theory but I will share it in the conclussions part of the data exploration, when I finish exploring every dataframe.

-### e.
-Language

-This section seems to have the ids of the languages we saw in the `film` table, but in the other table the values were all repeated.
-Probably we'll drop this table.

-### f. old_HDD

-This has the relationships of each actor with each film.
-I have to check later when cleaning and transforming the data if every actor is linked with every movie but this looks like a good anchor table between the two.

-### g.
-Rental

-No nulls, no repeated ids.
-There is `staff_id` column with just two values, 1 and 2, like the store ids in invengory, they may be related.

-### z.
-Conclusions

-The tables that are worth keeping for the SQL database are: `actor`, `category`, `film`, `inventory` and `rental`. `old_HDD` will help us relate `film` and `actor` and `language` will be useful if `film` had no repeated values in the `language_id` column.
-I'll try to do something about it but in the end I think dropping it will be the best option.
+The tables that are worth keeping for the SQL database are: `actor`, `film`, `inventory` and `rental`. `old_HDD`, when transformed, will help us relate `film`, `category` and `actor`.

+On the other side, `language` will be useful if `film` had no repeated values in the `language_id` column.
+I don't believe there's something that can be done about it with just data cleaning and transformation, so I'm going to drop it.

 ## 3-Data Cleaning 🧹